ckan/ckan/doc/maintaining/filestore.rst

   ckan.files.storage.my_storage.create_path = true

 Any option that starts with ``ckan.files.storage.`` is a storage configuration.
-After the prefix fillows the name of the storage, ``my_storage``, and everything after the name is an option that will be consumed by the storage.
+The next segment is the name of the storage, ``my_storage``, and everything after the name is an option that will be consumed by the storage.

 In the example above, storage ``my_storage`` is detected with configuration ``{"type": "ckan:fs", "path": "/tmp/my_storage", "create_path":